 All-inclusive resorts in the Caribbean have changed to such a degree that many of them now defy categorization.
-While the term “all-inclusive” used to have an overarching, unified definition, there is now a dramatically diverse range of offerings in the Caribbean.
+While the term “all-inclusive” used to have an overarching, unified definition, there is now a dramatically diverse range of offerings in the Caribbean in 2019.

 That means where you would once simply choose by destination, now you can choose by experience: do you want to stay in a boutique resort or a large one?
 A wellness-focused property or one for old-school beach vacations?